 We are proud to continue the philanthropic legacy of Joe and Rebecca Meyerhoff.
 While their work was shaped by World Wars, the Holocaust, and anti-Semitism, they embraced the promise of a healthy Jewish future.
 We are firmly committed to fostering a vibrant Jewish community in Baltimore, the United States, and Israel.
+The content below reflects the work we have done prior to 2017 and will be updated as our new strategies are solidified.

 Locally, the Funds are major supporters of The Associated: Jewish Community Federation of Baltimore, the umbrella organization of Jewish service agencies, as well as of other non-profits supporting Jewish education, services, and community building.
 A sample of some of our current and past local Jewish community grants includes: